kongjun18/nvim-config/doc/README.md

 6. When I install plugin, Vim goes stuck.
     It is not a problem.
 Both dein.vim and Vim work normally.
 Type `ps as | grep git`, you will see many processes of Git.
 This proves dein.vim run perfectly.
 Please wait patiently.

+# Thanks

+Thanks to every plugin author, they are true vimmers.